-- 5.01 Initiation of a formal investigation - (1) Before an investigation will be initiated, a eComplainant must submit a written complaint to the Human Resources Manager (or General Manager if appropriate).
+- 5.01 Initiation of a formal investigation - (1) Before an investigation will be initiated, a Complainant must submit a written complaint to the Human Resources Manager (or Chief Operating Officer if appropriate).
 The Corporation reserves the right not to pursue a complaint that is filed more than 12 months after the last incident or event of alleged harassment.
-The complaint should contain specifics including: - Name of Complainant and Position with the Corporation; - ii.
-Name and Position of the Respondent (alleged harasser); - iii.
-Details of what happened with as much particularity as possible; - iv.
-Dates, times, and locations of the incidents;
+The complaint should contain specifics including: - i.
+Name of Complainant and Position with the Corporation; - ii.
+Name and Position of the Respondent (alleged harasser) and contact information, if known; - iii.
+Details of what happened with as much particularity as possible, as well as any supporting or relevant documents;

-- v.
-Where possible, the names of any appropriate witnesses. - 5.02 Rights of the eComplainant - (1) A eComplainant has a right to: - file a complaint and have it dealt with promptly, without fear of embarrassment or reprisal; - ii. make sure that no record of the complaint is placed on his or her personnel file, so long as it was made in good faith; - iii. be informed about the progress of his or her complaint; - iv. be informed of the type of corrective measures that will result from the complaint; and, - v. receive fair treatment. - 5.03 Rights of the Respondent: - (1) The FRespondent has a right: - i. to be informed of the complaint; - ii. to be given a written statement of the official allegations, and to respond to them: - iii. to be informed about the progress of the complaint; and - iv. to receive fair treatment. - 5.04 Cooperation: - (1) During the investigation, all parties are expected to cooperate in the process if and when called upon to do so.
-All employeesMembers are expected to cooperate with any investigations, including making themselves available to be interviewed.
-EmployeesMembers are expected to be mindful of the sensitivities of investigations and shall keep any information received confidential. - i.
-Failure to adhere to this policy may result in disciplinary action being taken against the offending individual. - 5.05 Investigations Procedure
+- iv.
+Dates, times, and locations of the incidents; - v.
+Where possible, the names of any appropriate witnesses and contact information, if known; and,

+5.02 Rights of the Complainant

+- (1) A Complainant has a right to: - i. file a complaint and have it dealt with promptly, without fear of embarrassment or reprisal; - ii. make sure that no record of the complaint is placed on his or her personnel file, so long as it was made in good faith; - iii. be informed about the progress of his or her complaint; - iv. be informed in writing of the summary of findings of the investigation, and the ype of corrective measures that will result from the complaint; and, - v. receive fair treatment.

+5.03 Rights of the Respondent:

+- (1) The Respondent has a right: - i. to be informed of the complaint; - ii. to be given a written statement of the official allegations, and to respond to them; - iii. to be informed about the progress of the complaint; - iv. be informed in writing of the type of corrective measures that will result from the complaint; and, and, - v. to receive fair treatment.

+5.04 Cooperation:

+(1) During the investigation, all parties are expected to cooperate in the process if and when called upon to do so.
+All Members are expected to cooperate with any investigations, including making themselves available to be interviewed.
+Members are expected to be mindful of the sensitivities of investigations and shall keep any information received confidential.

+i.
+Failure to adhere to this policy may result in disciplinary action being taken against the offending individual.

+5.05 Investigations Procedure